trytomakeyouprivate/secureblue/.github/ISSUE_TEMPLATE/bug_report.md

 **Your current image**
  - `rpm-ostree status` contents

-**If you're using a secureblue Bluefin image**
- - Confirm you can repro on a secureblue silverblue image

 **For all images**
 - Confirm you cannot repro on a uBlue base image